 For those who might be interested, Pixelyzed.com is now at its 5th major iteration.
 It has gone through several phases through the years as my interests and expertise have evolved.
 On the technological side, the site has been powered by WordPress since April 2010.
 Here’s a quick rundown of the tools and elements that were used to design and build the site.

-The site’s original design and graphics were created and are maintained using Adobe Fireworks and the logo was designed in Illustrator.
+The site’s original design and graphics were created using Adobe Fireworks and the logo was designed in Illustrator.
 The design is NOT provided by a pre designed WordPress theme or child theme.

 Any questions you may have about this site, myself or my work, don’t hesitate to ask.
 I am a freelancer running a growing company with many informal partners that have complementary expertise to mine and are equally passionate about their work.
 I’m not alone and we can probably help you.
 Just contact me.